 How to Save 500 Calories a DayArticle posted in: Diet & Nutrition

 It’s not rocket science: Consume less calories, lose more weight.
 Yet life is delicious.
 And we live in a land of plenty.
 Cutting back isn’t easy—especially if you don’t realize how many calories you’re eating per day.
 While this article is dedicated to helping you cut calories, know this: Research has shown that those who keep a journal of what they eat on a daily basis are more likely to eat less than those who don’t journal.
-So whether it’s on the Tracker app, in your South Beach Diet handbook or simply in your smartphone notes, start logging what you eat.
+So whether it’s on the South Beach Diet Tracker app or simply in your smartphone notes, start logging what you eat.

 In the meantime, here are four ways to cut calories (at least 500) each day: